Frequently Asked Questions – DWI – Minnesota

 Yes, it is worth fighting back after an arrest on suspicion of DWI in Minnesota.
 Why?
 For the person with no similar priors, they are looking at high insurance costs for the five years after a DWI arrest.
 The cost of hiring a good DWI defense lawyer is only a fraction of that cost.

 You would be well advised to meet personally with a DWI defense lawyer to discuss the details of your case, as well as to learn some of the basic information about defending these cases.
-Gallagher offers a free one-hour initial office consultation on cases like these.
-You are welcome to call him to make an appointment at 612-333-1500.
+Gallagher offers a free one-hour initial consultation on cases like these.
+You are welcome to call him at (612) 333-1500.
 Keep in mind that time is of the essence in these cases.

 When is the best time to retain a DWI defense attorney?